 Rose felt her face flush.
 “None of your business,” she muttered, taking a seat next to Albus.
 He looked at her curiously, and she made a face.
 “What?”

-She was afraid he’d press her for details about what had happened with Scorpius, but instead, he just said, “Oh, so he is your boyfriend, then?”
+She was afraid he’d press her for details about what had happened with Scorpius, but instead, he just said, “Oh, so you’ve decided that he is your boyfriend, then?”

 “Yes,” Rose said, refusing to look up from her plate of food.
 She had no idea if Scorpius was going to think the better of getting involved with her now, but she had a vague feeling that continuing to insist that he wasn’t her boyfriend would only make things worse.

 “Good for you,” Roxanne said as she slid in across the table from them.
 Albus gave her a curious look, and she grinned.
-“Hey, I don’t like him, but she seems to, so...”
+“Hey, I still don’t like him, but she seems to, so...”
 Rose smiled tentatively at her cousin, who proceeded to ruin the moment by adding, “And from what I’ve seen, he seems to be very good at kissing, which bodes well for her.”

 Albus snorted before going back to his food.
 Once he’d finished, he asked Rose if she wanted to join him in the library.
 Rose, however, had a pretty good idea of who else was likely to be there, and she didn’t especially want to face Scorpius just then, so she feigned exhaustion and followed Roxanne back up to Gryffindor tower instead.

-She’d been too distracted by the fight with Scorpius to pay much attention to the rest of the Slytherins the day before, but when she walked by their table the next morning, she was greeted with several scowls and jeers.
+She’d been too distracted by the fight with Scorpius to pay much attention to the rest of the Slytherins the day before, but when she walked by their table the next morning, she found herself on the receiving end of several scowls.
 She had a brief moment of wondering whether Scorpius had told his entire house about their fight before remembering what he’d told her and Albus about the Quidditch tensions.